washingtonstateuniversity/wsuwp-plugin-hrs-courses/README.md

 The following commands will handle basic build functions.
 (Remove the `-s` flag to show additional debug info.)

-- `npm run build -s`: Remove old compiled files such as minified CSS, lint PHP and CSS, and then compile new versions.
+- `npm run build`: Remove old compiled files such as minified CSS, lint PHP and CSS, and then compile new versions.
-- `npm test -s`: Check all PHP and CSS files for coding standards compliance.
+- `npm lint`: Check all PHP and CSS files for coding standards compliance.
-- `npm run clean -s`: Remove old compiled files such as minified CSS.
+- `npm run clean`: Remove old compiled files such as minified CSS.
-- `npm run build:styles -s`: Compile CSS.
+- `npm run build:styles`: Compile CSS.

 See the scripts section of `package.json` for additional available commands.